Air Conditioner Repair Checklist

 - Leading your system to wear out sooner

-If you can’t remember when you last replaced yours, turn off your equipment completely and take out the filter.
+If you can’t remember when you last replaced your filter, turn off your equipment completely and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be located in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see through it, you need to buy a new filter.